ICOS-Carbon-Portal/pylib/docs/modules.md

 # Content

 The following modules are available in the library to find and access data hosted at the Carbon Portal.
-After a succesful installation into your python environment you should be able to load the modules with:
+After a successful installation into your python environment you should be able to load the modules with:

 - `from icoscp.cpb import Dobj`
 - `from icoscp.station import station`